 Employees and teams work in silos when the management works in silos.
 But when a company shares a strategic plan with employees and lays out exactly how each team will be working towards contributing to this larger plan, it gives each team and its members a sense of belonging and importance within the larger company, In today’s environment of hybrid or remote work cultures, it is a key step to ensuring that the company remains cohesive and collaborative in getting work done and meeting final objectives.

 Learn more: What is Tactical Planning?

 Strategic planning inputs may require one of many of the following business analysis models:

 SWOT analysis is the process and visual template for identifying and listing a company’s strengths, weaknesses, opportunities, and threats.
 These are cornerstone considerations for any leadership team and play a key role in the strategic planning process.

-A business model canvas is a process used to identify and represent existing business models of an enterprise, and develop new models to better meet company goals and objectives.
-Like SWOT analysis, business model canvas is also a standard business template.
+A business model canvas is a process used to identify and represent existing business models of an enterprise and develop new models to better meet company goals and objectives.
+Like SWOT analysis, the business model canvas is also a standard business template.

-Most companies have 2 or more products/ services streams, or even 2 or more businesses.
+Most companies have 2 or more product/service streams or even 2 or more businesses.
 A BCG matrix is a visual process of managing an enterprise’s portfolio by prioritizing profitable companies with good market share and growth.